josugoar/csp/README.md

 * The brief documentation is "adapted" (copied) from [cppreference](https://en.cppreference.com/w/).

-* Some of the reference counting code was inspired by [libc++](https://github.com/llvm/llvm-project/tree/main/libcxx), [MSVC](https://github.com/microsoft/STL) and [libstdc++](https://github.com/gcc-mirror/gcc/tree/master/libstdc%2B%2B-v3).
+* Some of the reference counting code was inspired mostly by [libc++](https://github.com/llvm/llvm-project/tree/main/libcxx) and also [MSVC](https://github.com/microsoft/STL) and [libstdc++](https://github.com/gcc-mirror/gcc/tree/master/libstdc%2B%2B-v3).
 It was interesting seeing the different but similar approaches to the same problem.